Graylog2/graylog2-server/UPGRADING.rst

 | ``elasticsearch_discovery_frequency``              | Duration  | Frequency of the Elasticsearch node discovery                | ``30s`` (30 Seconds)        |
 +----------------------------------------------------+-----------+--------------------------------------------------------------+-----------------------------+

-In most cases, the only configuration setting that needs to be set explicitly is ``elasticsearch_hosts``, unless you use Elasticsearch 2.x (or earlier).
-In the latter case you would need to set ``elasticsearch_version`` to ``2``.
+In most cases, the only configuration setting that needs to be set explicitly is ``elasticsearch_hosts``.
 All other configuration settings should be tweaked only in case of errors.

 .. warn:: The automatic node discovery does not work if Elasticsearch requires authentication, e. g. when using Shield (X-Pack).